glynawe/Vanilla/README.md

-Vanilla is a design for a systems programming language in the Pascal family.
+Vanilla is a design for a systems programming language with ML modules.

 Please read [vanilla.md](vanilla.md).